 How is iron-deficiency anaemia diagnosed?

-A blood test can confirm that you are anaemic.
+A doctor will ask you about your lifestyle and medical history.
+If the reason is unclear, a blood test can confirm that you are anaemic.
 A test called the full blood count (FBC) is the main test.
 For this test, the blood sample is put into a machine which automatically:

 - Counts the number of red cells, white cells and platelets per ml of blood.